Reciprocal microswimming in fluctuating and confined environments: Net swimming velocity and diffusion of the swimmer

 Thus, the response generator becomes positive when the swimmer is elongated from the initial configuration ($\epsilon_1>0$) and negative when the swimmer is shortened from the initial configuration ($\epsilon_1<0$).
-After one period of the deformation at $t=T$, the response generator satisfies $\mathcal{L}(T,0)=\mathcal{L}(0,0)=0$.
+After one period of deformation at $t=T$, the response generator satisfies $\mathcal{L}(T,0)=\mathcal{L}(0,0)=0$.

-To examine the impact on the variance $\langle Y^2 \rangle_t$, we numerically evaluated this function by a direct numerical simulation of the Fokker--Planck equation and by the small-deviation theory.
-The results are shown in FIG.\ref{fig:XS2}(b), together with the normal diffusion $Dt/\lambda^2$ plotted by the black dotted line.
-As shown in the figure, the numerical results and the theoretical predictions are in good agreement.
+To examine the impact of the swimmer's shape gait on the variance $\langle Y^2 \rangle_t$, we numerically evaluated this function by a direct numerical simulation of the Fokker--Planck equation and the small-deviation theory.
+The results are presented in FIG.\ref{fig:XS2}(b), with the normal diffusion $Dt/\lambda^2$ plotted as the black-dotted line.
+As shown in the figure, the numerical results and theoretical predictions are in good agreement.
 In particular, the shape deformation contributes to enhancing or suppressing the net diffusion depending on the sign of $\mathcal{L}(t_1, t_2)$, as expressed in Eq. \eqref{eq:thvar}.
-The response generator does not change its sign for $t<0.5 T$ because function $\mathcal{L}(t, 0)$ is monotonic.
+The response generator does not change its sign for $t<0.5 T$ because the function $\mathcal{L}(t, 0)$ is monotonic.
 The value of the variance $\langle Y^2 \rangle_t$ therefore deviates from the normal diffusion with enhancement ($\epsilon_1>0$) or suppression ($\epsilon_1<0$) [FIG.\ref{fig:XS2}(b)].
-Later, during the deformation, however, the sign and impact of the impulse response on the variance $\langle Y^2 \rangle_t$ change and subsequently reverse, i.e., suppression when $\epsilon_1>0$ or enhancement when $\epsilon_1<0$, as evidenced in the figure.
+However, later during the deformation, the sign and impact of the impulse response on the variance $\langle Y^2 \rangle_t$ change and subsequently reverse (i.e., suppression when $\epsilon_1>0$ or enhancement when $\epsilon_1<0$), as evidenced in the figure.

 The fluctuating diffusion during one beat cycle holds for a general swimmer with an arbitrary $M(l, t)$, according to the small-deviation theory.
-Indeed, by integrating Eq.\eqref{eq:ler2} from $l(t=0)$ to $l(t=T)$ after a change of variable, we have $\mathcal{L}(T,0)=\mathcal{L}(0,0)=0$.
-Thus, the function, $\mathcal{L}(t,0)$, possesses at least one extremum in $t\in(0, T)$, if the swimmer's shape is deformed.
-Therefore, for the general deforming object under a noisy environment, we conclude that there exist both time periods where the net diffusion exceeds the normal diffusion $D$ and where the net diffusion is suppressed more than the normal diffusion.
+Indeed, by integrating Eq. \eqref{eq:ler2} from $l(t=0)$ to $l(t=T)$ after a change of variable, we have $\mathcal{L}(T,0)=\mathcal{L}(0,0)=0$.
+Thus, the function $\mathcal{L}(t,0)$ exhibits at least one extremum in $t\in(0, T)$ if the swimmer's shape is deformed.
+Therefore, for a general deforming object under a noisy environment, we conclude that there exist time periods where the net diffusion exceeds the normal diffusion $D$ and where the net diffusion is suppressed more than the normal diffusion.